 Downstairs, Sandy Cove Gifts & Sundries is the resort’s main gift shop.
-They offer a large variety of products.
+This shop offers a large variety of products.

 You’ll find items like resort branded merchandise.

-And convenience items like groceries and beverages along with health and beauty items.
+And they have convenience items like groceries and beverages along with health and beauty items.

 Those who like the finer things in life might enjoy a stop in at Curiouser Clothiers.
 This is on the first floor to the right of the Garden View Tea Room.
 Curiouser Clothiers sells fashionable, high-end items.